antmendoza/my-temporal-pocs/python/pylon/_34529/readme_agentcore.md

 An ephemeral worker keyed to a single session.
 It reads the task queue from `argv[1]` (or `TEMPORAL_TASK_QUEUE`), connects, and polls only that queue with the sandbox SDK registered.
-Unlike `auto_suspend/worker.py` (the always-on worker that runs the orchestrating `AutoSuspendWorkflow` on a fixed queue), this one lives only as long as its micro-VM.
+Unlike the always-on orchestrator worker (`self_healing/worker.py` / `general_purpose_worker/worker.py`), this one lives only as long as its micro-VM.

 Run it standalone: